guildxyz/guild-gated-contracts/README.md

 Smart contracts with access control by [Guild](https://guild.xyz), via [Chainlink](https://chain.link) oracles.

-The **[RequestGuildRole](contracts/RequestGuildRole.sol)** contract is suitable for creating any kind of Guild-gated contracts by building upon it.
+The **[GuildOracle](contracts/GuildOracle.sol)** contract is suitable for creating any kind of Guild-gated contracts by building upon it.
 Find out how in [USAGE.md](USAGE.md).
 The first examples leveraging this new feature:

-- GatedDistributor: an ERC20 airdrop contract for a specific role in a specific guild.
+- [GatedDistributor](contracts/examples/GatedDistributor.sol): an ERC20 airdrop contract for a specific role in a specific guild.
-- GatedERC721: an ERC721 Non-Fungible Token that can be claimed only be those holding a specific role in a specific guild.
+- [GatedERC721](contracts/examples/GatedERC721.sol): an ERC721 Non-Fungible Token that can be claimed only be those holding a specific role in a specific guild.

 A detailed documentation can be found in the _[docs](docs)_ folder.